LedgerHQ/ledger-dev-doc/source/userspace/memory.rst

 In the example above, when dereferencing ``array_2d``, the compiler uses a link-time address (in the ``0xC0D00000`` space, following the previous examples).
 This is not where the program is loaded in memory at runtime.
-Therefore, when the dereference is executed, it causes a Core Fault that effectively stalls the SE.
+Therefore, when the dereference is executed, it causes a segmentation fault that effectively stalls the SE.
 Luckily, the solution is pretty simple, thanks to a small piece of assembly provided with the SDKs which is invoked with the ``PIC(...)`` macro. ``PIC(...)`` uses the current load address to adjust the